aryobarzan/portfolio/README.md

 ## Public

-The production build is hosted on a separate, public repository: https://github.com/aryobarzan/aryobarzan
+The production build is hosted on a public repository using GitHub Pages: https://github.com/aryobarzan/aryobarzan